 Prepaying Is Not for Everyone

-Before you start start paying additional amounts on your mortgage, check with your lender to be certain you will not be subject to any prepayment penalties.
+Before you start paying additional amounts on your mortgage, check with your lender to be certain you will not be subject to any prepayment penalties.
 Most of these penalties only apply to borrowers who pay off the entire loan in the early years or who pay more than 20 percent of the balance in any given year, but it is still worthwhile to check.
 Compare the interest rates on other debt to your mortgage interest rate.
 If those other debts have a significantly higher interest rate than your mortgage, you should pay those off before starting on a mortgage prepayment schedule.

 - Thinkstock/Comstock/Getty Images